![]() |

 You must win on neutral turf, in a fair game.

 If you win, you must defend the title against challengers.
-New data roll in.
+New data rolls in.
 Science advances and paradigms change.

 You need multiple formats of debate, for example: